 On the internet, someone asked the question: Should adults give money to their parents after going to work?

 It is natural for children to be filial to their parents.
-But how much money should you give, how should you give it, when should you give it, so that when you give it, you feel happy, your parents are touched by the amount of money you receive, and the whole family is happy?
+But how much money should you give, how should you give it, when should you give it, so that you feel happy when you give it, your parents are touched by the amount of money you receive, and the whole family is happy?

 01

-You give 1-2 million every month, it will not really make the family rich.
+If you give 1-2 million every month, it will not really make the family rich.
 It will also make parents feel that they have a fixed monthly income, which will lead to laziness, procrastination, lack of initiative in work, even not going to work, not making progress, just enjoying life.

 Not only does it show your filial piety, it also makes your parents feel that their child is a promising child.
 Parents are also motivated to work in normal times.
 So, in general, limit giving money to your parents.
 That small amount is just a drop in the bucket and cannot solve any real problems.